KYVENetwork/docs/docs/validators/protocol_nodes/pools/cosmos_hub/run_node.md

 ```

 :::tip
-If you're running the gaia node on a separate machine you have to tell the protocol node with an env variable the new rpc endpoint.
+If you're running the gaia node on a separate machine you have to tell the protocol validator with an env variable the new rpc endpoint.

 Create .env file: